Timely Viticulture Timeline: Pre-Harvest

 • The current understanding of sour rot is that it is caused by a complex of fungi, bacteria, and insects, thus, management of sour rot involves controlling both the microbes and the Drosophila fruit flies.

 • Susceptibility is very cultivar specific and development begins at approximately 15°Brix.
 Weekly application of insecticides (i.e. Mustang Max) and antimicrobial materials (i.e. Oxidate) when berries reach 15° Brix have shown good efficacy for management.
-However, due to the risk of secondary insect pest outbreaks (mites, others), this is only recommended on the most susceptible cultivars (history at location) when conditions are conducive for rot development.
+However, due to the risk of pesticide resistance development, this is only recommended on the most susceptible cultivars (history at location) when conditions are conducive for rot development.

 • Bitter Rot